Installing Arista EOS agents

 e.
 Run the command,

-extension puppet-enterprise-<VERSION NUMBER>-eos-4-i386.swix.
+extension puppet-agent-<VERSION NUMBER>-eos-4-i386.swix.
 This installs the Puppet agent on the EOS instance.

 f.
 Log out as the admin user and log back into the EOS instance as